Small Carbide Ball Burrs (0.5mm - 2.30mm) 2.35mm shank

 These precision made solid tungsten carbide ball burrs are more durable, will cut for longer, and cut cleaner than regular HSS, high speed steel burrs.
 Ideal for creating micro settings, engraving metal, carving wood, bone and shell, carving plastics, carving wax and for texturing and shaping metals.

-With a 2.35mm (3/32") shank and overall length of 44.5mm they can be used in a rotary tool (i.e Dremel), pendant motor, flexible shaft, bench press or micro motor.
+With a 2.35mm (3/32") shank and overall length of 44.5mm they can be used in a rotary tool with the correct collet or adjustable chuck (i.e Dremel), pendant motor, flexible shaft, bench press or micro motor.

 - Wood carving

 - Carving and grinding bone, egg shell, shell, fossil, tagua nut and antler

 Sold in sizes: 0.5, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.10, 2.30, 2.50, 2.70, 2.90mm or as a set of 9 (1 of each size from 0.5mm to 2.30mm)

 - Shank: 2.35mm (3/32")

 just a quick question would carbide ball burrs be suitable for engraving stainless steel and is there a lubricant that could help with engraving process ?

 Yes our carbide burrs work well on stainless steel, you can use a regular cutting fluid or water will work too.